JMcrafter26/YA-ChatRoom/README.md

 3. Open the chatroom in your web browser
 4. Customize in config.php and enjoy! 🎉

+**IMPORTANT**: Set the folder permissions of `./assets/inc/` to 770 to prevent unauthorized access to the database and other essential files.

 ## Configuration

 The chatroom can be configured by editing the `config.php` file.
 The settings are explained in the file itself.